pdmosses/xds-agda/docs/index.md

 The purpose of this repo is to experiment with extending Agda to allow denotational semantics to be defined more straightforwardly.

+The current examples presented here illustrate how denotational semantics might be defined in Agda.
+However, the examples currently use *unsatisfiable postulates* to allow Agda to type-check the definitions.

 ### Adding a Universe of Domains

-The idea is to distinguish between declarations of types that correspond to domains and declarations of ordinary types – e.g., by introducing a universe (hierarchy) for domains.
+One idea is to distinguish between declarations of types that correspond to domains and declarations of ordinary types – e.g., by introducing a universe (hierarchy) for domains.